mathsolutions/opencart-lts/README.md

 - **Web Server**: Apache 2.x.x.
   While operation on Nginx + PHP-FPM is theoretically possible, it has not been tested yet.
 - **Database Server**: Current versions of MariaDB or MySQL.
-   OC++ has not been tested with other database systems, and compatibility is not guaranteed.
+  OpenCart 4 LTS has not been tested with other database systems, and compatibility is not guaranteed.
 - **PHP**: 8.1 – 8.5 _(PHP 8.4 is recommended)_.
 - **PHP Settings**:
   - `max_execution_time` = 150